 I used a mix of disks from a few sets.
 From the Easter Set: the Bunny, Easter Egg (oops left out of this photo!), Carrot, Easter Basket, Duckling, Chick, and Cross.
 I left out the Lamb because it was a little too big and blob-ish to press well in this somewhat soft dough.
 From Flowers Set: the Daffodil, Tulip, and Lily.
 I pressed the Lily but it’s not in the decorated photos.
 I used the Wreath Disk from the Christmas Two disk set to make the green and teal Easter wreaths.
 I used the Butterfly from the set of disks that come with our press (also sold separately without the press – on our website only.)
 All disk sets are pictured at the bottom of this post!

-Our website with all of our 200+ disk shapes, press, and more about our Women/Family Owned company! www.impressbakeware.com
+Our website has all of our 200+ disk shapes, cookie press, embossed rolling pins, stamps, baking accessories plus more about our Women/Family Owned company! impressbakeware.com

 Let’s bake the Carrot Cake Spritz Cookies!